Last Updated on September 17, 2022 by Anne-Sophie Reinhardt

 This one should be a no-brainer – no one likes or wants debt.

 Firstly, sit down and figure out how much you owe.
-Secondly, keep track of where or who you owe money to.
+Secondly, keep track of where or to whom you owe money.
 (Maybe get rid of any debt that you share with your ex or anyone else, really.)
-Thirdly, make sure your single mom income is sufficient, maybe consider working online?
+Thirdly, make sure your single mom’s income is sufficient, maybe consider working online.

 Finally, if you have debt that you can’t get rid of quickly, it’s best to set up a payment plan and stick to it.